Daniil-AUT/FosterMoore-Quality-Evaluator/README.md

      python3 app.py
      ```

-2. Assuming You Have Opened A New Terminal Window with the Root as the Default Path, Navigate to the frontend folder:
+2. Create and open a new terminal Window with the `root` as the Default Path, and navigate to the frontend folder:
    ```
    cd frontend
    ```